Answers to frequently asked questions about the retreats....

 There is a variety of accommodation available.
-You can book a whole cabin for yourself, or your own room in Fosterton House but sharing a bathroom.
+You can book a whole cabin for yourself, or your own room in Fosterton House and share a bathroom.
 A shared room makes it a cheaper option helping people on different budgets come along.

 What is your worldview Bronwyn & Max?

-Both of us are Jesus follower, that to love God we are to love other people & the world God gave us.
+Both of us are Jesus followers, and to love God we are to love other people & the world God gave us.
 With a worldview that all people are equal & much of what we teach is useful to everyone.

 For those who want more: I have a critical realist ontology & an aesthetic epistemology.